Goran Jelisić

-Goran Jelisić (Горан Јелисић; born 7 June 1968) is a Bosnian Serb soldier who was found guilty of having committed crimes against humanity and violating the customs of war by the International Criminal Tribunal for the Former Yugoslavia (ICTY) at the Luka camp in Brčko during the Bosnian War.
+Goran Jelisić (Горан Јелисић; born 7 June 1968) is a Bosnian Serb policeman and camp guard who was found guilty of having committed crimes against humanity and violating the customs of war by the International Criminal Tribunal for the Former Yugoslavia (ICTY) at the Luka camp in Brčko during the Bosnian War.

 Jelisić called himself the "Serb Adolf Hitler" and admitted that his "motivation and goal was to kill Muslims".
 In 1999, Jelisić pled guilty to sixteen counts of violating the customs of war and fifteen counts of crimes against humanity and was sentenced to 40 years in prison.
 He was acquitted of the charge of genocide as the court found that it had not been established beyond a reasonable doubt.

 Biography

-Jelisić was born in 1968 in Bijeljina, SR Bosnia and Herzegovina, Yugoslavia. a town that was at the time 40% Bosniak.
-Born to a working mother, he was raised primarily by his grandmother, and he had a variety of Serb and Bosniak friends.
-Prior to the war, Jelisić worked as a farmhand and enjoyed fishing.
+Jelisić was born on 7 June 1968 in Bijeljina, SR Bosnia and Herzegovina, SFR Yugoslavia.
+At the time, Bijeljina was 40% Bosniak.
+Born to a working family, he was raised primarily by his grandmother, and he had a variety of Serb and Bosniak friends.
+Prior to the war, Jelisić worked as a farmhand, and enjoyed fishing.
 During his trial, members of his fishing groups defended him as character witnesses.
+After committing cheque fraud, he was imprisoned for some time.

 Bosnian War

 He was released in February 1992 with the opportunity to volunteer for Republika Srpska's war effort.
 In May, Goran Jelisić arrived in Brčko.

-During the war, Jelisić commanded the Luka camp, which was one of the most notorious prison camps during the Bosnian War.
+During the war, Jelisić commanded the Luka camp, which was one of the most notorious concentration camps during the Bosnian War.
 It was located on the most important arterial road near Brčko in north Bosnia, which connected the two parts of Republika Srpska.
-Jelisić later confessed his crimes during his trial as a war criminal at the Hague tribunal.
-His wife, Monika Karan-Ilić (aka Monika Simeunović), was also found guilty of participating in torture, inhumane treatment and infliction of suffering on Bosniak and Croat civilians at Luka camp and Brčko police station in May and June 1992.
+Jelisić later confessed his crimes during his trial as a war criminal at the Hague Tribunal.
+During one of his acts of murder, he was photographed by Bojan Stojanović, whose photo won the World Press Photo of the Year award in 1993.
+Jelisić's accomplice and girlfriend at the time, Monika Karan-Ilić (née Simeunović), was also found guilty of participating in torture, inhumane treatment and infliction of suffering on Bosniak and Croat civilians at Luka camp and Brčko police station in May and June 1992.
+A final verdict reduced her sentence to two-and-a-half years of prison in 2013.
+She died on 21 August 2021 in a car accident.